-Voyager Therapeutics, Inc. CLASS ACTION Alert: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Eastern District of New York against Voyager Therapeutics,
+VOYAGER THERAPEUTICS, INC. CLASS ACTION ALERT: Wolf Haldenstein Adler Freeman & Herz LLP announces that a securities class action lawsuit has been filed in the United States District Court for the Eastern District of New York against Voyager Therapeutics,

 LEAD PLAINTIFF DEADLINE IS MARCH 24, 2021

 NEW YORK, Feb.
-16, 2021 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a federal securities class action lawsuit has been filed against Voyager Therapeutics, Inc. ("Voyager" or the "Company") (NASDAQ: VYGR) in the United States District Court for the Eastern District of New York on behalf of a class consisting of all investors that purchased or otherwise acquired Voyager securities between June 1, 2017 and November 9, 2020, inclusive (the "Class Period").
+22, 2021 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP announces that a announces that a federal securities class action lawsuit has been filed against Voyager Therapeutics, Inc. ("Voyager" or the "Company") ( VYGR) in the United States District Court for the Eastern District of New York on behalf of a class consisting of all investors that purchased or otherwise acquired Voyager securities between June 1, 2017 and November 9, 2020, inclusive (the "Class Period").

-- Warning!
-GuruFocus has detected 4 Warning Signs with NAS:VYGR.
-Click here to check it out.

 All investors who purchased shares of Voyager Therapeutics, Inc. and incurred losses are urged to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain additional information concerning the action or join the case on our website, www.whafh.com.